 Principle photography was filmed in and around London, United Kingdom.

 Upon its release, The Krays received positive reviews.
 Roger Ebert said “Gary and Martin Kemp, whose sleek, good looks seem right at home in expensive suits and polished shoes.
-Their performances suggest an eerie quality to the twins – the notion that they are never entirely offstage, that everything they say is for effect, sometimes ironic effect, and that they are never more dangerous than when their oily politeness is on display.” and gave the film three and half stars out of four.
+Their performances suggest an eerie quality to the twins – the notion that they are never entirely offstage, that everything they say is for effect, sometimes ironic effect, and that they are never more dangerous than when their oily politeness is on display.” and gave the film three and a half stars out of four.
 It has an 85% rating on Rotten Tomatoes.

-The production budget is unknown as is its opening weekend receipts therefore I am unable to determine whether the film was a financial success.
+The production budget is unknown as is its opening weekend receipts, therefore, I am unable to determine whether the film was a financial success.
 However, declared box office receipts in the USA show $2,060,847.

 Year of Film